Structural dynamics of polycrystalline graphene: Dynamics of fluctuations in sample shapes

 The oblong polycrystalline graphene sheet in our simulations has lengths $L_x$ and $L_y$ in the $x$- and the $y$-directions respectively, as shown in Fig. \ref{fig1}.
 These are not fixed quantities, but they fluctuate when bond transpositions are made.

-Given that the sample is essentially two-dimensional, we first define two quantities for this purpose:
+Given that the sample is essentially two-dimensional, throughout this paper we consider two geometric quantities defined as follows:

-Physically, it is easiest to associate $A(t)$ and $B(t)$ to fluctuations in the sample shape in the ``bulk'' and the ``shear'' modes respectively.
+Physically, for a flat, rectangular and homogeneous isotropic sample, the stiffness matrix is reduced and the mechanical properties of system can be efficiently characterized by two independent in-plane modes due to orthorhombic symmetry, It is easiest to associate $A(t)$ and $B(t)$ to fluctuations in the sample shape in the ``bulk'' and the ``shear'' modes respectively at the macroscopic scale without these symmetries breaking.
 We then track the dynamics of shape fluctuations of the sample in terms of their mean-square displacements MSD$_A(t)=\langle[A(t)-A(0)]^2\rangle$ and MSD$_B(t)=\langle[B(t)-B(0)]^2\rangle$, with the angular brackets denoting ensemble averages for a sample of fixed number of atoms and (more or less) constant density of defects.
 (We will soon see that the diffusion coefficients are functions of both these quantities.)
 Characteristic fluctuations in $A$ and $B$ for a sample with 1352 atoms are shown in Fig. \ref{fig2} panel (a), and correspondingly, their MSDs are shown in panels (b) and (c).
 Therein we find that fluctuations in $A$ are relatively much smaller in magnitude than those in $B$.
 Intuitively this makes sense, since relaxations through the shear mode is energetically much more favorable than through the bulk mode.
-This is also reflected in the MSDs: even though MSD$_A$ saturates at longer times (after a linear increase in time at short times), MSD$_B$ keeps increasing linearly at all times (i.e., keeps diffusing freely).
-From these MSD data, we identify two diffusion coefficients $D_A$ (from data at short times) and $D_B$, obtained from --- with $D$ as the diffusion coefficient --- the relation
+This is also reflected in the MSDs.
+After a linear increase in time, MSD$_A$ saturates at longer times, while MSD$_B$ increases linearly at all times.
+From the data for MSD$_A$ before it saturates, and MSD$_B$ at all times, we identify the diffusion coefficients $D_A$ and $D_B$, obtained from fitting the data to the relation given by

 Since time is measured in MC units (bond transposition moves are being attempted once per unit of MC time), and length is measured in \AA, the units of $D_A$ and $D_B$ are \AA$^4$/[MC unit] and [MC unit]$^{-1}$ respectively.
 Time all throughout the paper is measured in MC units.